XM9G/thonny-2/README.md

 1. Get your OpenAI API key by going to https://platform.openai.com/api-keys and logging in.
 2. Create a new API key.
 3. Make a text file named 'key.txt' in the Thonny directory.
-4. Paste your OpenAI key into `key.txt`sss. sss
+4. Paste your OpenAI key into `key.txt`.
+5.
 That's it!
 You're all set.